-Magic Bytes was founded in 2017 as a privately owned company.
-Prior it was an established brand since 1987.
+Magic Bytes was founded in 2017 as an international privately owned company.
+However, Magic Bytes has been an established brand in European countries since 1987.

-|Location||Magic Bytes is an international network of software developers, manufacturers, distributors and marketing agencies in several countries.
-Independent developers and representatives are currently located in Orlando, Florida and in Bielefeld, Germany.
+Magic Bytes has an international network of software developers, manufacturers, distributors and marketing professionals located in several countries around the world.
+The core development teams and company representatives are currently located in Orlando, Florida and in Bielefeld, Germany.

-The company is lead by its CEO and Founder, Thomas Meiertoberens
+The company is led by its CEO and Founder, Thomas Meiertoberens.

-Most of its games were developed for Commodore Amiga & C64, Atari ST and Amstrad CPC, later also for PC's.
-A few titles were adapted for MSX and ZX Spectrum.
+At that time, most Magic Bytes games were developed for Commodore Amiga & C64, Atari ST, Amstrad CPC, and for PCs - and a few titles were also adapted for MSX and ZX Spectrum.

 In 1989, Magic Bytes developed their first educational game, Wall$treet together with German book publisher, Falken-Verlag.
 Apart from its own developments, Magic Bytes also published games from other studios such as Digitek, Neo, ReLINE and Synetic.
 Distribution in German-speaking countries was handled by Bertelsmann subsidiary Ariolasoft.